lamhq/tech-notes/pages/backend/python/types/tuple.md

 thistuple[0]
 ```

-It’s not possible to modify which object is stored in each slot:
+It's not possible to modify which object is stored in each slot:
 ```py
 # this won't work
 thistuple[2] = False